 Two community outreach sessions were held in 2012.
 The first session provided participants with general information about the Project.
-The second session focused on five issues, only one of which was discussed in any depth.
+The second session focused on five issues, including the Windsor Police outreach/recruitment process.
 During the sessions feedback was obtained from the 91 participants regarding the recruitment and hiring process.